 - 1. Do I understand the job responsibilities clearly?
 What is the scope of my responsibility? - 2.
 What are the work hours?
 Is overtime required?
 If so, how often?
 Is there flexibility in terms of work hours? - 3.
 Must I travel?
 If so, how much?
 How far?
 How often? - 4.
 How many patients will I see a day?
 Will there be a ramp-up period?
 What are the expectations of the job the first 3 months, 6 months and 12 months? - 5.
 What types of cases will I see initially?
 Will this change after a certain period of time? - 6.
-Are there standardized procedures in place? - 7.
+Are there standardized procedures/protocols in place? - 7.
+What clinical diagnoses and treatments would be important to review if I am the selected candidate? - 8.
+What type of documentation is used?
+How long will I have to document patient cases? - 9.
 What is a typical day like?
-What is a typical week like? - 8.
-With whom will you primarily interact? - 9.
-How much autonomy will you have? - 10.
-Will you be recognized as a primary care provider? - 11.
-Will there be opportunities for hospital admission?
-What is the reputation of the hospital where you will be admitting patients? - 12.
-What are the expectations for taking call?
-Working evenings and weekends?
-Making hospital rounds? - 13.
-What percentage of your time will be directed toward administrative duties and what will they entail? - 14.
-What types of skills and experiences are key to succeeding in this position? - 15.
-What are common qualities of individuals who are successful in this position? - 16.
+What is a typical week like? - 10.
+With whom will I primarily interact? - 11.
+Will I receive mentoring as a new graduate? - 12.
+How much autonomy will I have? - 13.
+What is the ratio of experienced therapists to new grads? - 14.
+What are the expectations for working weekends?
+Making hospital rounds? - 15.
+What percentage of my time will be directed toward administrative duties and what will that entail? - 16.
+What types of skills and experiences are key to succeeding in this position? - 17.
+What are common qualities of individuals who are successful in this position? - 18.
 What will be most challenging about working in this position?
 How will I address the challenge?
 Is there support available in this area?